GovWizely/webservices/README.md

 Click around on the files that have < 100% coverage to see what lines weren't exercised.

+### Mailcatcher

+We use [Mailcatcher](http://mailcatcher.me/) to test emails sent from dev environments.
+Their advice is not to add the gem to your Gemfile, so in order to use it please do:

+    gem install mailcatcher
+    mailcatcher

+If you use [RVM](https://rvm.io/), you should follow their [specific instructions](http://mailcatcher.me/) (search for "RVM") on how to install the gem.

 ### Code Status

 * [![Build Status](https://travis-ci.org/GovWizely/webservices.svg?branch=master)](https://travis-ci.org/GovWizely/webservices/)